Vagenas7119/Climate-Data-Analysis/README.md

 # Climate-Data-Analysis

-[The files included herein are required for the complete set of the analysis.
-The raw dataset (.csv) and the R.v4.3.0 source code scipt (.txt) are attached]

 Creator: Georgios Vagenas
 Affiliation: Hellenic National Meteorological Agency (HNMS) - Hellenic Airforce | Airman (METE)

-## Heatmaps ME/RMSE:
+## Heatmaps ME/RMSE [1]:
 The present script is used for the visualization of statistical indicators related to the verification of climate data series derived through model predictions (ICON-LAM; COSMO).
 The main output represents a linear heatmap linked to the mean error (ME) and root mean square error (RMSE) between observed and predicted thresholds in certain lead time steps.

-### Keywords:
-temperature, ICON, COSMO, HNMS

-#### Citation (APA):
- Vagenas, G. & Gofa, F. (2024).
-Visualization of ME & RMSE on climate data series.
-Hellenic National Meteorological Agency.
+[The files included herein are required for the complete set of the analysis.
+The raw dataset (Heatmap_Dataset.zip) and the R.v4.3.0 source code scipt (TS_Heatmap_Script.txt) are attached]

 ## Visualization Output